October Health – 2025 Report

 Strategies for a Country to Lower Depression and Stress

-1. **Increase Mental Health Awareness**
+1. **Improve Mental Health Awareness and Education**

 2. **Enhance Access to Mental Health Services**

-4. **Social Support Systems**
+4. **Strengthen Social Support Systems**

-5. **Economic and Social Policies**
+5. **Economic and Social Measures**

 What can businesses do to assist their employees?